-We know that one in two Canadians will face cancer in their lifetime.
-But we also know that people are living with a diagnosis of cancer longer than ever before.
-Thanks to research, prevention, early detection, and new treatment methods, we are seeing more people surviving and thriving.
+One in two Canadians will face cancer in their lifetime.
+We also know people are living with a diagnosis of cancer longer than ever before.
+Research, prevention, early detection, and new treatment methods are making a difference.

 Early Detection & Treatment

-Early detection helps to prevent and identify early stages of cancer.
-The earlier something can be diagnosed, the greater likelihood it can be successfully managed.
-We support the work of the Agency and their three screening programs by ensuring they have the most advanced technology to detect and treat patients in Saskatchewan.
+Early detection helps to prevent and identify the early stages of cancer.
+The earlier a diagnosis, the higher the chance it will be managed or cured.
+Supporting the Agency’s three screening programs is very important.
+Everyone benefits from advanced technology to detect and treat patients in Saskatchewan.

 Prevention & Health Promotion